1Mill/notes/books/an-elegant-puzzle.md

   * Backlog is a view for team
 * Read: [No Silver Bullet](https://en.wikipedia.org/wiki/No_Silver_Bullet)
 * Teams need clear goals they can visually look at to better focus/align on those outcomes as a team
-* Add constraints to discover optimizations
+* Add constraints to the system to discover optimizations
 * Accidental vs essential complexity
-  * Remove accidental complexity from bad code, organization, etc. design so that we ca focus on essential complexity in our business domain/market
+  * Remove accidental complexity from bad code, organization, etc. design so that we can focus on essential complexity in our business domain/market
 * Source code rejuvination: migrate old code to current standards using automated scripts